eit6609/storyteller/README.md

 The combination of a template and a state generates a page:

     template + state = page

 To keep track of the generated pages, every state instance is reduced to a *hash*, which is a human readable string that uniquely identifies the state.
-It's a kind of compact JSON, that can deal also with the new features of ES6, like Maps and Sets, which are not handled by the standard JSON support.
+It's a kind of compact JSON, that can deal also with the new features of ES6, like Maps and Sets, which are not handled correctly by the functions of the JSON module.

 A template name and a state hash uniquely identify a page:

     template name + hash(state) = page key

 For debug and learning purposes, you can use the `debug()` function inside a template to show the page key.
 Because the hash is human readable, it is a meaningful representation of the state.
 It can be very useful to understand why the template engine has generated the page as it is.

 ## API reference